leonardlab/HBS_GAMES/README.md

   - non_default_number_steps_ppl: a dictionary defining non-default maximum number of PPL steps – each key is a string with the parameter name followed by a space followed by the direction of ppl calculations (-1 or 1) and value is a float defining the non-default maximum number of PPL steps

-### Setting fixed parameters

-GAMES includes 2 methods for defining fixed parameters.

-Fixed parameters than are not anticipated to be free can be set in the gradient() method of the relevant model class (ex: k_txn for models synTF_chem or synTF).

-Fixed parameters than may be fixed in some runs, but free for others (for example, k_bind in synTF_chem is free in models A, B, and C in the GAMES examples, but is fixed in model D), can be included in the parameters list in config.py.
-Then, if the parameter is free in a given run, it can be included in the free_parameter_labels variable in config.py and if the parameter is fixed in a given run, it can be omitted from the free_parameter_labels variable in config.py.

 ### Changing run settings

 To change run settings, the user can edit the "config.json" file and change each item as needed (for example, parameter estimation method hyperparameters or free parameters).
 The user must change the "context" value to the path to the GAMES directory on their own machine.

-### Unit tests

-We provide a small number of unit tests here as a learning tool and proof-of-principle for the testing architecture.
-The user may want to use the examples shown here to write more unit tests based on their own needs.
-The test coverage for each file is included in /htmlcov.

-### Functional tests

-Explicit functional tests are not included in this repository, but the infrastructure for functional testing with pytest is included.
-Simply add functional tests to the src/games/tests/functional/games/ folder and tests will automatically run with tox.

-## Extending the code to a new model

-To add a new model, the user must only add a new file in the models directory and a new .csv with the experimental data file.
-There are also some plotting functions (such as plot_internal_states_along_ppl in src/games/plots/plots_parameter_profile_likelihood.py and plot_training_data_fits() in src/games/plots/plots_parameter_estimation.py and  plot_timecourses() in src/games/plots/plots_timecourses.py) that must be updated for a new example.
-These are visualization functions that are not integral to the alogorithm itself.

-### Model Class
-The model file should include a class with the model name and should include the same general functions as the examples (synTF_chem, synTF).
-The model class must also be included in src/games/models/set_model.py, which defines the model class for the given run using the modelID.
-Then, other files can simply import the "model" variable and run the model-specific methods (ex: model.solve_experiment()) Below is a description of each method that each model class must have.

-- init() initializes the class and sets attributes such as the state labels and sets default input and parameter values
-- solve_single() solves the ODEs for a single set of parameters and inputs
-- gradient() defines the ODEs
-- solve_experiment() iterates over solve_single() for a set of inputs (or other independent variables).
-For example, for a ligand dose response, solve_experiment() includes a for loop to call solve_single() for a range of different input ligand values.
-More than 1 type of experiment can be included in solve_experiment using if statements for different dataIDs
-- normalize_data() normalizes the simulated data.
-The normalization strategy must be analagous to the normalization strategy used for the experimental data.
-Use if/else statements if the normalization strategy differs based on different the dataID
-- plot_training_data() plots the training data along with the simulated data.
-Use if/else statements if the type of plot differs based on different the dataID

-### Training data
-The experimental data file should have a similar structure to the examples provided, with the following columns
-- x (independent variable)
-- y (normalized dependent variable)
-- y_err (normalized standard deviation for the dependent variable).

-The normalization strategy used for the experimental data should also be included in the model class in the "normalize" method.
-Experimental and simulated data must be normalized in the same way.

-### Other considerations
-The GAMES code can currently be used for up to 10 parameters (length of the parameters variable in config.json).
-To expand the code for more than 10 parameters, the user can simply modify solve_for_opt() in src/games/modules/parameter_estimation/optimization.py by providing more parameters as arguments for this function and unpacking the parameteters accordingly in the first line of the function.

 # Python project tools